stoyanr/Evictor/README.md

 ### History

 As already mentioned, Evictor was originally created in November 2012 as a submission for a [programming contest](http://www.cayetanogaming.com/javatask) sponsored and organized by [Cayetano Gaming](http://www.cayetanogaming.com/) and announced at the [Java2Days conference](http://2012.java2days.com/?page_id=36).
+Eventually, Evictor actually *won* this contest, so I deemed it worthy of sharing with the community.

 The contest task requested simply to design a concurrent (thread-safe) map that supports timed entry eviction, having most of the standard map operations and overloaded versions of the `put` and `putIfAbsent` accepting one additional argument, the time-to-live in milliseconds.
-The criteria to judge the solutions were defined as:
+The criteria to judge the solutions included thread safety, performance, and design.

-* Correctness (thread-safety) in multithreaded environment
-* Performance when concurrently accessed from multiple threads
-* Code structure and design

 I started with the simple idea of providing a `ConcurrentMap` decorator, but ended up with a mini-library which contains three different interfaces with multiple implementations for each one of them.
 The main reason is that I experimented with different approaches for scheduling the automated eviction and came up with several ideas, three of which seemed to perform roughly equally so I was not able to decide which one is best.
 Furthermore, I determined that each may deliver better performance than the other two depending on the way the map is actually used.

-Eventually, Evictor actually *won* the contest.
-I became aware of this recently and thought it is worthy of sharing it with the community.

-## <a id="Usage"></a>Usage
+## Usage

 ### Creating a ConcurrentHashMapWithTimedEviction